mochi-hpc/mofka/docs/usage/topics.rst

       The group file is the name/path of the SSG group file specified in the server's JSON configuration.
-If not provided, :code:`mofkactl` will look for a *"mofka.ssg"* file in the current working directory.
+If not provided, :code:`mofkactl` will look for a *"mofka.json"* file in the current working directory.

 Let's take a look at the implementation of the validator, partition selector, and serializer classes.